AiratTop/authentik-self-hosted/README.md

 This repository provides a `docker-compose` setup to run a self-hosted [Authentik](https://goauthentik.io/) instance.
 Authentik is a flexible, open-source Identity & Access Management (IAM) solution that provides Single Sign-On, support for various protocols, and a user-friendly interface.

-This setup uses dedicated [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io/) containers and is pre-configured to join a shared Docker network, allowing easy integration with other self-hosted services.
+This setup uses dedicated [PostgreSQL](https://www.postgresql.org/) container and is pre-configured to join a shared Docker network, allowing easy integration with other self-hosted services.

 ## Key Features